mitsuba-renderer/drjit/docs/coop_vec.rst

 - **CUDA/OptiX** backend:

+  - When calling :py:func:`nn.matvec() <drjit.nn.matvec>`, expect significantly
+    reduced performance when only a subset of threads participate in the operation.
+When neural networks are evaluated in loops or conditional expressions, it may be advisable to incorporate reordering (via :py:func:`dr.reorder() <drjit.reorder>`) to obtain coherent groups of threads.

   - :py:func:`nn.matvec() <drjit.nn.matvec>` currently requires 16-bit
     floating point arguments.
 FP8 formats may be added in the future.